profesorfaco/formatos-de-datos/README.md

 >
 > Otherwise, generally continue to use the plural: **Data are still being collected**.

 En la traducción de ambas frases al castellano tendríamos que usar el plural (tenemos pocos datos para apoyar las conclusiones; los datos aún nos están siendo recolectados).
-Y en plural hay una definición que conviene conocer:
+Y en plural hay una definición que conviene conocer, la de Russell Ackoff:

 > **Data are symbols that represent the properties of objects and events.
 Information consists of processed data, the processing directed at increasing its usefulness**.
 For example, census takers collect data.
 The Bureau of the Census processes that data, converting it into information that is presented in the numerous tables published in the Statistical Abstracts.
-Like data, information also represents the properties of objects and events, but it does so more compactly and usefully than data. **The difference between data and information is functional, not structural**.
+Like data, information also represents the properties of objects and events, but it does so more compactly and usefully than data. **The difference between data and information is functional, not structural** (1999).

 Tal definición de *data* está a la base de la pirámide DIKW (Data, Information, Knowledge, Wisdom):